SanaJahan/ImageProcessingApplication/res/README.md

 <font size = "40"><b>To Run the Application:</b></font>

-Copy the input.txt file from the project folder and make changes if required.
+An example of the script is given in the res folder, called "input.txt".

 <b>Add it to the folder from where you are running the application.</b>